-Will Stackpole is an American composer whose music has been called "lively", "interesting" and possessing a "savage charm" by the New York Times.
-Stackpole's works have been played across the country by many notable ensembles including the New Jersey Symphony Orchestra and the Juilliard Orchestra.
+Will Stackpole is an American composer whose music has been called "lively” and possessing a "savage charm" by the New York Times.
+Stackpole's works have been played across the country by many notable ensembles including the New Jersey Symphony Orchestra, the Levin/Davin Duo, and the Juilliard Orchestra.
 He began his musical career as an electric guitarist and recording engineer, primarily performing in rock bands in his home state of New Hampshire and later in Hoboken, New Jersey.
-As an undergraduate at Stevens Institute of Technology, while studying guitar with Carlos Alomar and music theory with Andy Brick, Will began writing concert music and quickly developed a unique compositional voice.
-He spent the next two years studying composition with Justin Dello Joio while working in New York as a freelance composer and orchestrator for theater, film, and television.
+In college, Will began writing concert music and quickly developed a unique compositional voice.
+He spent two years studying composition with Justin Dello Joio while working in New York as a freelance composer and orchestrator for theater, film, and television.
 Mr. Stackpole has since refocused his efforts on creating conceptually innovative concert music.
-His work is made up of an eclectic blend of styles and influences ranging across a wide spectrum: from opera to rock and from Miles Davis to Igor Stravinsky.
+His work blends a wide spectrum of influences: from rock to opera and from Miles Davis to Dutilleux.

-Stackpole holds a B.A. in Music and Technology from Stevens Institute of Technology and an M.M. in Composition from the Juilliard School.
-His teachers have included Robert Beaser, Justin Dello Joio, David Dzubay, Bob Aldridge, and Andy Brick.
-In addition to his output as a composer, Stackpole's work as a conductor, producer, and audio engineer have led him to work in many different media with fantastic artists of all sorts.
+Stackpole holds a B.A. in Music and Technology from Stevens Institute of Technology and an M.M. in Composition from the Juilliard School, where he was the two-time winner of the Juilliard Orchestra Competition.
+His teachers have included Robert Beaser, Melinda Wagner, Justin Dello Joio, and Andy Brick.
+In addition to his output as a composer, Stackpole's work as a conductor, producer, and audio engineer have led him to work in many different media.
 He has composed for and designed projects in theater, film, television, and dance.
-He is currently a C.V.
-Starr Doctoral Fellow at the Juilliard School where he is pursuing his D.M.A. in the studio of Robert Beaser.
+He is currently a composition instructor and adjunct professor at Stevens Institute of Technology in Hoboken, NJ, and a C.V.
+Starr Doctoral Fellow at the Juilliard School where he is pursuing his D.M.A.